The Relationship Between SEO and Subdomains

 • Keywords relating to your niche market are all very similar and wouldn’t benefit from being separated, i.e., if you would only create competition for yourself by creating a subdomain for that set of keywords.

 Subfolders, or subdirectories, are more commonly used than subdomains at this point.
-They will likely remain so.
-At least until search engines adapt to cataloging subdomains slightly differently than they do now.
+They will likely remain so, at least until search engines adapt to cataloging subdomains slightly differently than they do now.

 Request A Free SEO Analysis